TykTechnologies/tyk-demo/README.md

 ./down.sh
 ```

 If you used deployment parameters when running the `up.sh` script, you should also include them when taking the system down.
-For example, to bring down the standard Tyk and analytics export deployments:
+For example, to bring down the standard Tyk and `analytic` deployments:

 ```
 ./down.sh analytics